Privacy Rights of Students

 7.7 Photographic view or electronic images.

 7.8 Unless the student requests to the contrary, all of the above directory information will be published by the University as appropriate.
-A request not to publish must be made annually in writing to the Academic Records Office within two weeks of the start of the fall semester.
+A request not to publish must be made annually in writing to the Office of the Registrar within two weeks of the start of the fall semester.

 8. The privacy of Bryant students and their parents is protected under the authority of the Family Educational Rights and Privacy Act of 1974 (P.L.
 93-380) as amended (P.L.93-568), also known as the Buckley Amendment.